-Nearly every car manufacturer is offering some type of hybrid model these days, with some, such as Lexus and Volvo, offering it across their whole line-ups.
-Electrification is the biggest trend in the automotive industry right now, so the chances are, if you're buying a new car, you'll be faced with at least some hybrid options.
+Almost all car brands sell some type of hybrid model today, with some, such as Lexus and Volvo, offering it across their whole line-ups.
+Electrification is the biggest trend in the automotive industry right now, so the chances are, if you're in the market for a new car, you'll be looking at some hybrid options.

-Hybrid sales have been rising by the year, as consumers look to minimise their running costs and turn away from diesels due to concerns about local air pollution.
-But how do hybrid cars work and what's the difference between the various types?
-Our guide is here to explain it all.
+Hybrid car sales have been increasing year-on-year, as buyers look to keep their running costs low and turn away from diesels due to concerns about local air quality.
+But exactly how do hybrid cars work and what are the differences between the various types?
+Our comprehensive guide is here to explain everything.

-In simple terms, a hybrid vehicle is powered by multiple sources – for example, an electric motor working with a petrol engine.
-There are several types of hybrids to consider, and each has pros and cons.
-Read on to find out all you need about how hybrids work, which situations they suit the most, and whether a hybrid should be on your shopping list.
+In simple terms, a hybrid vehicle is powered by multiple sources – for example, an electric motor and a petrol engine.
+There are several types of hybrid to consider; each has its upsides and downsides.
+Read on to find out all you need to know about how hybrids work, which situations the different kinds are best suited to, and whether a hybrid car should be on your shopping list.

 How does a hybrid car work and what are the different types?